-The current revision-WIID3.0b-is the third major revision and update of the WIID.
+The current revision-WIID3.3-is an annual update of the third major revision of the database, WIID3.
 It is part of the 2014-18 UNU-WIDER programme of work on 'Transformation, Inclusion, and Sustainability'.
 The current version retains the basic structure of WIID2, but corrects for a number of inconsistencies and other issues found in the earlier version.
-Most importantly, the current update includes observations for seven more years, with the latest observations now reaching the year 2012.
+Most importantly, the current update includes observations for eight more years, with the latest observations now reaching the year 2013.

 The new dataset was prepared by a WIDER team including Tony Addison, Gyanendra Badgaiyan, Nina Badgaiyan, Miguel Niño-Zarazúa, Milla Nyyssölä, Jukka Pirttilä, and Finn Tarp.
 During the process, useful comments were received from Professor Markus Jäntti (Stockholm University), Professor Stephen Jenkins (London School of Economics), and Tony Shorrocks (Global Economic Perspectives Ltd), for which we are grateful.
-Professor Jenkins provided a thorough review of WIID2 (Jenkins 2014).
+Professor Jenkins provided a thorough review of WIID2 (Jenkins 2015).
 We have tried our best to take into account all his helpful comments regarding how WIID should be developed.
+Badgaiyan et al. (2015) describes our response in more detail.